 Amadio gets 1st goal in surging LA Kings' 5-3 win over Leafs

-LOS ANGELES (AP) -- The Los Angeles Kings have climbed atop the Western Conference standings by adeptly combining their established stars with hungry young talent.
+LOS ANGELES — The Los Angeles Kings have climbed atop the Western Conference standings by adeptly combining their established stars with hungry young talent.

 Tyler Toffoli and Michael Amadio showed off the strengths of both categories in another impressive win for the surging Kings.